RoboticsIIITH/summer-sessions-2020/README.md

 # Summer Sessions 2020
 Series of online lectures and hands-on tutorials organized to familiarize new lab entrants with the fundamental areas of robotics research.

+**NOTE: For slides/notes/references of almost every topic, please check "[Issues](https://github.com/RoboticsIIITH/summer-sessions-2020/issues)".
+The name of the issue is usually in the format "Topic name - Resources", for example "ROS - resources".
+Please take a detailed look.**

 # Table Of Contents
 * [Summer Sessions 2020](#summer-sessions-2020)
   * [Where and When?](#where-and-when?)